-After 15 years of commitment toward serving and treating sick children.
+After 25 years of commitment toward serving and treating children with chronic diseases.
 An evaluation of the Center's work was necessary.

 In order to perform this evaluation objectively, the Center's Board of Trustees called upon a team of experts from AUB Faculty of Public health.

 -The Chronic Care Center has been a pioneer institution in working with two vulnerable groups, Thalassemic and Diabetic patients and their loved ones.

 -The prevention programs adopted by the Center, is a national achievement since it has effectively decreased the number of new born Thalassemic and Diabetic patients.